 She has been consulting since 1987 when she founded Broadbridge International Group, Ltd. an international corporate communications and marketing consulting firm.
 Her lens on business has come through investigating the outcomes of policy decisions across the globe through international travel and activism.She has researched food insecurity in Ethiopia and visited educational initiatives in South Asia, Africa, South America, and Australia.
 This focus on the interconnectedness of humanity and resources is central to her work.
 Before her career as an entrepreneur, Elizabeth held corporate communications positions for two Fortune 500 corporations.

-Active in international and public affairs, she has been a member of the Carnegie Council on Ethics and International Affairs and the Business Council for the United Nations.
-She was a founding member of the Board of Directors of the Ricardo O’Gorman Garden and Center for Resources in the Humanities in New York and served as President, Board of Directors of the Women’s Education Project in 2013.
-She served on the Century Archives Foundation Board from 2006 through 2016.
-She is currently on the Board of the Bellevue Literary Review, and a member of the Advisory Committee of New York Live Arts.
+Elizabeth has been a member of the Carnegie Council on Ethics and International Affairs and the Business Council for the United Nations; a founding member of the Board of Directors of the Ricardo O’Gorman Library in New York, and has served as President, Board of Directors of the Women’s Education Project, and on the Board of the Editorial Review Committee of the Bellevue Literary Review.

-She holds an M.A. from The George Washington University in Washington, DC through the Graduate School of Political Management, an M.S. in communications design from Pratt Institute in Brooklyn, New York and a B.A. in English literature from Plymouth State University in Plymouth, New Hampshire.
-She studied at the University of Southampton in Bournemouth, UK.
-She is a MacDowell Colony Fellow.
+Elizabeth holds an M.A. from the Graduate School of Political Management at George Washington University, an M.S. in Communications Design from Pratt Institute, and a B.A. in English Literature from Plymouth State University.
+She is a MacDowell Fellow.